Just take it 🌏

 Learn a little HTML, it will help you identify quickly the information you want to retrieve from a website.
 Read the Get Started section in rvest.

-Now we do a few tricks to turn this information into a database we can use and create a searchable table using reactable, which should be your go-to package for interactive tables.
+Now a little cleaning –scraped column names arrive messy and accented– and we create a searchable table using reactable, which should be your go-to package for interactive tables.

 Click me!